Amitesh007z/krishi/backend/README_PYTHON_DEPLOYMENT.md

 1. Upgrade pip to latest version
 2. Install setuptools and wheel for building
 3. Install all Python dependencies
+4. Verify gunicorn installation
+5. Show installed packages for debugging
-4. Ensure compatibility with Python 3.11
+6. Ensure compatibility with Python 3.11